isomerpages/nlb-learning/index.md

 sections:
   - hero:
       title: Welcome to LearnX
       subtitle: LearnX is an exciting new platform that lets you to dive into topics you’ve always wanted to explore.
-Whatever your motivation—personal development, being
+Whatever your motivation—personal development, being better informed about the world or simply wanting to learn something new—we have something for everyone.
+Customise your learning journey by making use of our curated content, learning pathways and communities.
       background: /images/masthead-icons-1366x507-1.gif
-      button: Curious?
+  #    button: Curious?
 Find out more.
-      url: /contact-us/
+  #    url: /contact-us/
   - infobar:
       title: Infobar title
       subtitle: Subtitle